 Today’s recipe is from Tracey Zabar’s new book, Chocolate Chip Sweets: Celebrated Chefs Share Favorite Recipes.
 It’s a spicy pumpkin bread full of fall flavors and, of course, chocolate chips!

-But before I get back to the bread, let me say a little more about the book.
+But before I get back to the bread, let me say a little more about the new book.
 I’ve been a fan of Tracey Zabar since reading her first book, One Sweet Cookie: Celebrated Chefs Share Favorite Recipes.
 Tracey’s passion for baking comes through in her writing, and being a home baker herself, she has a knack for choosing recipes that are approachable but still interesting.
 Thanks to the wisdom and creativity of her celebrity chef friends, recipes that may sound “basic” have unique twists that make them better.
 For instance, Tracey’s friend Chef Sean Considine makes chocolate chip cookies with a dash of honey and crème fraîche!
 But again — this is more than just a book with chocolate chip cookies.
 Altogether there are 85 recipes for cakes, pies, desserts, drinks, breakfast treats and breads.
 A sampling of titles includes

 –Date and Chocolate Rugelach, Miro Uskokovic